 Understanding Test Results and Risk Factors

-During pregnancy, many tests are done to check the baby and mother’s health.
 It’s key to understand these test results for good prenatal care.
 A newborn physical exam is done after birth to spot health problems.
 Also, a newborn blood spot screening looks for genetic disorders or other issues.
+A 20 week screening scan is vital too.
+It can find issues like growth problems or placenta issues early.

-When Additional Testing Is Needed
+When Additional Testing Is Needed?

 Sometimes, more tests are needed to confirm a diagnosis or assess risks.
 For instance, if a 20-week scan shows a placenta issue, more tests like an ultrasound or non-stress test might be needed.
-This helps doctors plan and address the problem.

 Test | Purpose | Timing |